ziura/rindus/README.md

 `python3 manage.py runserver`

-Since the service will run without a container, the database used has been the built in SQLite instead of the requested Postgres one.
+Please note that the project uses a PostgreSQL database that needs to be configured before the django app is run.
+To avoid this step, we can use Docker and docker compose to use containerized PostgreSQL and Django containers that will connect with each other.
+This is explained in the next section.

+## 1.2.
+Running the service with Docker and docker compose

+Execute the following command to build the django app into a docker image and run the django and postgresql containers:

+`sudo docker compose up`

-# 1. Django command to import placeholder data
+# 2. Django command to import placeholder data

 To import the data from the placeholder, execute:

 `python3 manage.py import_placeholder_data`

-This command will download the posts and comments from https://jsonplaceholder.typicode.com/ and will save it to the local database.
-The data models used to store in the database can be found in `rindus_ct/res_api/models.py`
+This command will download the posts and comments from https://jsonplaceholder.typicode.com/ and it will save it to the postgres database.
+The data models used to store the imported data in the database can be found in `rindus_ct/res_api/models.py`

 This command requires an empty database to work.
 If the database is not empty, it will return an error message to prevent the loss of modifications.

-However it is possible to delete all database data with the command:
+It is also possible to delete all database data with the command:

 `python3 manage.py clear_data`

 After executing it, the fresh data can be imported again.

+All the django CLI commands can be found under the folder `rindus_ct/rest_api/management/commands`

-# 2. REST API to manage the data
+# 3. REST API to manage the data

-## 2.1 API documentation
+## 3.1 API documentation

-### 2.1.1 DRF spectacular with Swagger
+### 3.1.1 DRF spectacular with Swagger

 For API documentation, I have used the package drf-spectacular that uses Swagger and OpenAPI to generate interactive documentation automatically from the code.
 To install this package, run: